DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 # VariCity-TS

 VariCity-TS is a 3D visualization relying on the city metaphor to display zones of high density of variability implementations in a single system.
-The city is built by creating building, corresponding to classes, and streets, grouping every class linked to the street's starting building.
+The city is built by creating buildings, corresponding to classes, and streets, grouping every class linked to the street's starting building.

-In order to build the city, VariCity-TS parses the JSON files produced by symfinder and symfinder to produces a graph composed by classes and their links.
+In order to build the city, VariCity-TS parses the JSON files produced by symfinder and symfinder to produce a graph composed of classes and their links.
 The starting points of this graph are API classes, defined by the user.
 API classes are the first buildings placed on the "root" street, and classes linked to them are placed in their corresponding streets.
 Links used to produce this hierarchy can be configured, depending on their type (inheritance or usage), and orientation (see the [Configuration](#configuration) section).

-In order to use VariCity-TS to visualize your project, you need to first analyse it using the symfinder toolchain.
+In order to use VariCity-TS to visualize your project, you need to first analyze it using the symfinder toolchain.
 [Go to symfinder's documentation](./../symfinder/symfinder/README.md)

 ## Technical Requirements